-3.2 Reference values (RVs) as a key process for quality control and reconstruction

-Further steps in the quality control and the reconstruction process are based on the computation of reference values (RVs).
-RVs are obtained by using a k-nearest neighbours regression approach, which is applied to maximum and minimum temperature and to each day and location independently.
-The RVs are estimated through the combined use of generalized linear mixed models (GLMMs) and generalized linear models (GLMs).
+3.2 Reference values (RV) as key process for quality control and reconstruction to each day and location independently.
+The RV are estimated through the combined use of Generalized Linear Mixed Models (GLMM) and Generalized Linear Models (GLMM).
 The predictors (independent variables) were latitude, longitude, altitude and distance to the coast.
-The inclusion of these four independent variables and the building of independent models for each site and day considering only the neighbourhood of the site of interest allows for large flexibility and enables capturing local features that may not be captured using other methods which result in larger spatial and temporal regularization.
+The inclusion of these four independent variables and the building of independent models for each site and day considering only the neighborhood of the site of interest allows for large flexibility and enables capturing local features that may not be captured using other methods which result in larger spatial and temporal regularization.